-Cornbread stuffing with apples has a touch of sweetness from apples and sweet cornbread.
-The apples,celery, and onions also give it a little crunch.
-It’s the perfect side dish for any holiday meal.
+Cornbread Stuffing with Apples has a touch of sweetness and a little crunch from apples, celery, and onions.
+It’s the perfect holiday side dish recipe.

 This is a great side dish for a holiday meal or a party because it feeds a crowd.